customerio/customerio-ios/docs/dev-notes/DEVELOPMENT.md

 When you make a pull request, a team member will merge it for you after...
 * All automated tests pass.
 If they don't it's your responsibility to fix them.
 * A team member will review your code.
 If they have suggestions on how to fix it, you can discuss the suggestions as a team and/or make changes to your code from those suggestions.
-* Make sure the title of the pull request follows the [conventional commit message](https://gist.github.com/levibostian/71afa00ddc69688afebb215faab48fd7) specification.
+* The title of the pull request is named following the [conventional commit message](https://gist.github.com/levibostian/71afa00ddc69688afebb215faab48fd7) specification.

 ### Deployment

-///
+Deployment is done automatically via CI server.
+All that needs to be done is a git tag is created.

+When a pull request is merged into `alpha`, `beta`, or `main` the CI server creates a new git tag with the release.

+To prepare the CI server, do the following steps:

+Set the following secret environment variables:
+* `REPO_PUSH_TOKEN` - github personal access token with `repos` access so it can push code to the repository.